 FEDERAL COURT ISSUES ORDER PROHIBITING CALIFORNIA FROM APPLYING PROPOSITIONS 9 AND 89 TO SOME LIFERS; ORDER IS STAYED PENDING APPEAL.

 March 5, 2014 -- A federal court has held that California Propositions 9 and 89 unlawfully increase punishment for life prisoners who committed their crimes before the effective dates of those propositions.
-For lifers whose crimes were committed prior to November 4, 2008, the court's order forbids the Board of Parole Hearings from applying a Proposition 9 provision that increases the length of time between hearings.
-The order also forbids the Governor from using his Proposition 89 review authority to increase the time served by lifers whose crimes were committed prior to November 8, 1988.
-The order is to go into effect in April unless the state files an appeal.
+For lifers whose crimes were committed prior to November 4, 2008, the court's order would forbid the Board of Parole Hearings from applying a Proposition 9 provision that increases the length of time between hearings.
+The order also would forbid the Governor from using his Proposition 89 review authority to increase the time served by lifers whose crimes were committed prior to November 8, 1988.
+The order is stayed unless and until it is affirmed on appeal.
 Read the Gilman v.
 Brown Order.